Tomnowell/tomnowell.github.io/assets/Articles/cybersec/tryhackme/IntroToLogAnalysis.md

 </details>

-### Task 8: Log Analysis Tools: CyberChef
+### Task 8 - Log Analysis Tools: CyberChef

 Wow, I did *not* know that Cyberchef was created by GCHQ - Nice one GB secret service.
 Perhaps Ms. Moneypenny and Q have become more open in their old age!

 It makes sense to keep track of what people are trying to decode, though.
 So, I'm sure they're doing a *lot* of data collection through the site.
-If you are decoding sensitive stuff perhaps don't use cyberchef to do it.
+If you are decoding sensitive stuff perhaps don't use Cyberchef to do it.
 Otherwise it's a very handy tool.

 *Locate the "loganalysis.zip" file under /root/Rooms/introloganalysis/task8 and extract the contents.*

 > I'm not exactly sure what they mean with this question - perhaps they've changed the room without changing all the questions - luckily this one doesn't actually require an answer

-**
+*Upload the log file named "access.log" to CyberChef.
+Use regex to list all of the IP addresses.
+What is the full IP address beginning in 212?*

 > We're presented with the following regex to find ip addresses in the information for the task, so this is pretty straightforward.
 Just add a regex module to the recipe and change the output format to list matches only then search for the given octet '212'.
 I used the provided regular expression: \b([0-9]{1,3}\.){3}[0-9]{1,3}\b

 <details>